DaHoC/Java2Bndtools/README.md

 ## How to use?

 ## Open issues
-1. Versioning (missing)
+1. Refactor and cleanup of this mess, e.g. make not that verbose by introducing a "debug" flag
 1. Support several (non-default) output folders, also for non-java src folders (e.g. groovy support)
-1. Refactor and cleanup of this mess, e.g. make not that verbose by introducing a "debug" flag
+1. Support incremental builds (to some extent)?